neo4j-field/text2cypher-student/README.md

 An agentic workflow that extends the functionality of the single agent Text2Cypher workflow with scope validation, query parsing and summarization.

 ### Advanced Text2Cypher with Data Visualization
 An agentic workflow that extends the functionality of the advanced Text2Cypher workflow with chart generation.
+This workflow is demonstrated in the `demo_notebook.ipynb` and `demo_notebook_non_llm_val.ipynb` notebooks.

+`demo_notebook_non_llm_val.ipynb` contains Text2Cypher validation without the use of an LLM.

 The architecture of the workflow is shown below.

 ![t2c-v](./docs/assets/images/text2cypher-with-visualization-workflow.png)